 Before you arrive:

-At All Saints’ we will only be able to accommodate a limited number of people for each service (probably 30-35 depending on households), so we are asking people to sign up for morning services
+At All Saints’ we will only be able to accommodate a limited number of people for each service (probably 30-50 depending on households), so we are asking people to sign up for morning services

 We ask you to consider your own risk of attending an indoor gathering.
 Whilst we will be taking measures to keep you safe, we cannot make it risk-free.
 We would advise you to look at the NHS guidance on whether you are at higher risk and be guided by this advice.